DeBTech/HangoutRundown/README.md

 TODO
 ====
+- Add a survey link to the app to get feedback on how the app should work.

 - Change colors for each name.
 - Delete button should move to left and be an small minus or x.